The Paradoxes of Identity in a Time of Conversion

 Parking is available in the North and South garages on campus as well as at metered spaces.
 On weekends, and after 5:00 pm on weekdays, visitors as well as permit holders may park in any on-campus space not designated as reserved, restricted, or limited.
 Find out more about visitor parking on the Storrs campus.

 View an interactive map of the Storrs campus and even download the app version to your phone:

 The Yiddish Tish luncheon discussion, established in 1982 by founding Director Arnold Dashefsky, convenes monthly to speak and read in Yiddish.
-The group welcomes new members of any speaking levels!
+The group welcomes new members of any speaking level!

 The Fierberg Lecture in Judaic Studies sponsors the annual Academic Convocation on the Holocaust.
-Guest speakers have included award-winning director Vassilis Loules and renowned Holocaust expert Berel Lang.
+Guest speakers have included award-winning director Vassilis Loules and renowned Holocaust experts Timothy Snyder and Berel Lang.

 Additionally, we have forged a partnership with Charter Oak Cultural Center in Hartford to collaborate on cultural and educational events.
 This relationship extends our capacity to support, sustain, and foster Jewish culture and the arts beyond the campus.

-In the spirit of our mission to provide support and enrichment, we also collaborate with many departments and centers across the University to fund various lectures and projects of mutual interest.
+In the spirit of our mission to provide support and enrichment, we also collaborate with many departments, centers, and institutes across the University to fund various lectures and projects of mutual interest.